hackall360/wali-ai/README.md

 The bot starts an embedded PostgreSQL instance automatically.
 No external database or AWS configuration is required.

+## AI channel workflow
+When `AI_CHANNEL_ID` is set, Wali watches that Discord text channel for regular chat messages.
+Each message is forwarded to [Pollinations](https://pollinations.ai) along with a set of database tools.
+Pollinations may call these tools (which in turn use `api.get` to query [dune.gaming.tools](https://dune.gaming.tools)) and then responds back into the same channel.

+### Pollinations requirements
+- `POLLINATIONS_TOKEN` is optional but recommended for higher request limits.
+- Outbound access to `https://text.pollinations.ai` must be allowed.

+### Manual testing
+1. Create a development guild and note the ID of a test channel.
+2. Add `AI_CHANNEL_ID=<channelId>` and optionally `POLLINATIONS_TOKEN=<token>` to
+   `.env`.
+3. Run the bot with `npm run dev`.
+4. Send a message such as `What does a Windtrap cost?` in the configured channel.
+5. A Polli reply should appear with information fetched via the tools layer.
+Check the process logs if no response arrives.

 ## Self-hosting
 Using the publicly hosted bot is recommended.
 Self-hosting is at your own risk and monetisation is not permitted.